openSUSE/combustion/README.md

 ------------

-The ignition-dracut-grub2 package created a flag file which tells GRUB 2 that it's the first boot of the system and so GRUB adds "ignition.firstboot" to the kernel commandline.
+The ignition-dracut-grub2 package created a flag file which tells GRUB 2 that it's the first boot of the system and so GRUB adds ignition.firstboot to the kernel commandline.

 If this option is found on the kernel cmdline, combustion.service's